-After someone has died, one of the first things that must be done is to legally register the death with the Council's Registration Service.
+After someone has died, one of the first things that must be done is to legally register the death with our Registration Service.

-It is a legal requirement for every death to be registered within 5 working days.
-Most deaths are registered by a relative of the deceased.
+In most circumstances it is a legal requirement for deaths to be registered within 5 working days.
+Deaths are usually registered by a relative of the deceased person.

 If the death occurred in Somerset, you can register at any of our offices.